equk/11ty-equk/src/posts/2021-09-27-Adding Typescript Part 1.md

 <article class="message is-info">
   <div class="message-body">
-    <i class="fa fa-info-circle"></i> It is possible to automate this process using a tool like jscodeshift.
+    <i class="fa-solid fa-info-circle"></i> It is possible to automate this process using a tool like jscodeshift.
   </div>
 </article>